twbs/icons/README.md

 2. Modify the SVGs source code, removing all attributes before setting new attributes and values in our preferred order.

 Use `npm run icons` to run the script, run `npm run pages` to build permalink pages, complete those pages, and, finally, commit the results in a new branch for updating.

+**Warning**: Please exclude any auto-generated files, like `font/**` and `bootstrap-icons.svg` from your branch because they cause conflicts, and we generally update the dist files before a release.

 ## Publishing